-MBA degree holders are very much sought after in the job market, and acquiring a degree is no mean feat.
-With a plethora of universities rolling out MBA degrees for students, it is of utmost priority to make an informed choice.
-To make this task easier for our valued readers, we at Youth Incorporated have contacted 1800 institutes and had discussions with students, recruiters and faculty, to bring to you the top 100 Global B-School Rankings.
-We also consulted professional organizations such as AMBA, EQUIS and AACSB.
-Youth Inc’s Research Unit (YRU) also studied domestic rankings in various countries to find the best institutes.
+Our team connected with 1800 institutes and held discussions with students, recruiters, and the teaching faculty, to present to you the top 100 Global B-School Rankings.
+We also consulted professional organizations such as AMBA, EQUIS, and AACSB.
+Youth Incorporated’s Research Unit (YRU) also studied domestic rankings in various countries to find the best institutes.

 How did we choose institutes?

-We contacted 1800 institutes and had discussions with students, recruiters and faculty.
+We chose 1800 institutes across the world after having discussions with students, recruiters and faculty.
 We also consulted professional organizations such as AMBA, EQUIS and AACSB.
-Youth Inc’s Research Unit (YRU) also studied domestic rankings in various countries to find the best institutes.
+Youth Incorporated’s Research Unit (YRU) also studied domestic rankings in various countries to find the best institutes.

 All the institutes were sent identical surveys.
 We then contacted current students, alumni as well as local and international recruiters and gathered specific information about the institutes.